 This prayer has been very effective for me.
 But it is just the first step.
 Next, acknowledge that God will take care of all the wrongs that someone does to you.
 What I mean is that we often want to see something happen that lets us know this thing our friend did to us will be made right in some way.
 Maybe we think the friend should suffer or have something similiar happen to them.
 But this is our idea of “justice” and God’s plan is always different (and better) than what we think.

-As far as trying again, my husby often says I’m a glutton for it, and will try with people again and again, even as they blow me off, actively hurt me some more, or remain “mad” even though they are the ones that need to realize what they did and apologize.
-There is an acceptable boundary you need to be healthy, so if you feel like you’ve tried and can’t anymore, move on in the kindest way possible and ask God to help you both to forgive.
+As far as trying again, there is an acceptable boundary you need to be healthy, so if you feel like you’ve tried and can’t anymore, move on in the kindest way possible and ask God to help you both to forgive.
+You may be able to stay in touch and you may not.
+It will depend on each individual circumstance, and God will direct you on this.
 Maybe the plan really is that you’re not meant to be friends with someone forever, or maybe it is that you’re meant to move on seperately for a bit before you come together again at some point.

 Each situation is different so pray and most importantly, act like Christ in how you handle it.
 (A tall order, but try, because it benefits you and the other person.)